Problem 1: Oven won’t light

 Remove the old igniter from the burner.
-Unscrew the burner if necessary.
+Unscrew the gas stove burner if necessary.
 Cut or unplug the wires.

-Reconnect the wires and attach the new igniter to the burner.
-Reinstall the burner and push the wire connectors and excess wire down into the compartment below the oven.
+Reconnect the wires and attach the new gas stove igniter replacement to the gas stove burner.
+Reinstall the gas stove burner and push the wire connectors and excess wire down into the compartment below the oven.

 First check to be sure the oven is plugged in and getting power and that the gas valve is open.
 If you have an older oven with a mechanical instead of a digital timer, check to make sure you haven’t bumped it off the manual setting.
 If your oven still won’t light, you probably need a new igniter.
 Even if you see the igniter glowing, it can be faulty.

-We removed the burner for easier access to the igniter (Photo 1), but on some ovens this isn’t necessary.
-To replace the igniter, remove the screws that secure it to the burner.
+We removed the gas stove burner for easier access to the igniter (Photo 1), but on some ovens this isn’t necessary.
+To replace the gas stove igniter, remove the screws that secure it to the burner.
 Then remove the wires.
-Some igniters simply unplug.
-Others, like ours, require you to cut and strip the wires and reconnect the new igniter using the special ceramic wire connectors included with the igniter (Photo 2).
+Some gas stove igniters simply unplug.
+Others, like ours, require you to cut and strip the wires and reconnect the new igniter using the special ceramic wire connectors included with the gas stove igniter (Photo 2).
 Remove 1/2 in. of insulation from the wires with a wire stripping tool.
-Then reconnect the new igniter by aligning the ends of the stripped wires and twisting on the ceramic wire connectors.
+Then reconnect the new gas stove igniter by aligning the ends of the stripped wires and twisting on the ceramic wire connectors.
 Reassemble the igniter and burner in the reverse order.

 CAUTION: Unplug the oven before starting this repair.

-Clean the igniter and burner holes if the burner won't light.
+Clean the gas stove igniter and burner holes if the burner won’t light.
 Brush the igniter with a stiff toothbrush to remove gunk.
-Clean out the burner holes with a needle.
+Clean out the gas stove burner holes with a needle.

 Replace the igniter control module if none of the igniters spark.
 Transfer the wires one at a time to the new module so you don’t get them mixed up.